cdnjs/tutorials/vue.js/wtf-is-vuex/index.md

 Sound cool.
 I have some questions…

 Maybe you’re wondering now whether or not your app needs Vuex, how it integrates with vue-devtools or how you can commit data from asynchronous functions.

 My goal in this article was just to give you a primer on Vuex.
 I hope you’ll find if you go to the documentation now, you’ll feel well equiped to get these answers yourself.

+*Get the latest Vue.js articles, tutorials and cool projects in your inbox with the [Vue.js Developers Newsletter](http://vuejsdevelopers.com/newsletter/?jsdojo_id=cjs_wfv).*